rustyrussell/lnprototest/README.md

 5. `-k foo` to only run tests with 'foo' in their name.
 6. `tests/test_bolt1-01-init.py` to only run tests in that file.
 7. `tests/test_bolt1-01-init.py::test_init` to only run that test.

+### Running Against A Real Node.

+The more useful way to run is to use an existing implementation.
+So far, c-lightning is supported.
+You will need:

+1. `bitcoind` installed, and in your path.
+2. `lightningd` compiled with `--enable-developer`.
+By default the source directory should be `../lightningd` relative to this directory, otherwise use `export LIGHTNING_SRC=dirname`.
+3. Install any python requirements by
+   `pip3 install lnprototest/clightning/requirements.txt`.

+Then you can run

+	make check PYTEST_ARGS='--runner=lnprototest.clightning.Runner'

+or directly:

+    pytest --runner=lnprototest.clightning.Runner

+# Further Work

 If you want to write new tests or new backends, see [HACKING.md](HACKING.md).